 Tandem Kayak Vs. Canoe

-There are two basic designs for kayaks.
+There are two basic designs for recreational kayaks.
 The traditional tandem kayak has a closed and covered hull, with two openings called a "cockpit," for each paddler.
-Once seated in the cockpit, the paddlers' lower bodies are inside the craft.
-Waterproof skirts cover the cockpits, protecting the interior from splashing water.
-The sit-on-top kayak is an uncovered shallow craft with molded or attached seats.
+Once seated in the cockpit, the paddlers' are inside the craft.
+Waterproof spray skirts cover the cockpits, protecting the interior from splashing water from coming over the sides of the boats.
+The sit-on-top kayak or paddleboard provides different seating and is an uncovered shallow craft with molded or attached seats.

 Convenience and Comfort